About Cass County

 - Processing time is typically 4-6 weeks by mail or immediate for in-person requests if records are available.

-- Marriage licenses must be obtained from the Cass County Clerk's office, where couples must apply in person with valid identification and pay the license fee of $30.
+- Marriage licenses must be obtained from Cass County Clerk's office, where couples must apply in person with valid identification and pay the license fee of $30.

 - VitalChek, an online vendor, offers expedited vital records ordering for Michigan at www.michigan.gov/mdhhs for an additional processing fee.

+The state office can be contacted through the office’s website.
 Under MCL 333.2882, birth records less than 100 years old are confidential and only available to the person named on the certificate (if 18 or older), parents, legal guardians, or legal representatives with proper identification.
 Death certificates follow similar procedures under MCL 333.2882, with access restricted to immediate family members, legal representatives, or those demonstrating legitimate interest.
 There is no waiting period in Michigan, and the license is valid for 33 days.

 Marriage records are public and can be searched at the County Clerk's office.
 Divorce records are maintained by the Circuit Court, not the Clerk's office.
 Acceptable identification includes driver's license, state ID, passport, or military ID.